-Diamonds have long been associated with engagement and marriage.
+We all know diamonds have long been associated with engagement and marriage.

 Man-made diamonds offer a real advantage over the real deal: They tend to be priced about 30% cheaper on average than natural stones.
-And most gemologists can’t tell the difference because the new breed of lab-created stones have the exact same chemical signature as natural diamonds.
+And most gemologists can’t tell the difference because the new breed of lab-grown stones have the exact same chemical signature as natural diamonds.

 The decrease in production costs is driving a surge in discounts on the lab stones.
 One diamond industry analyst cited by the Financial Times noted the average discount for a 1 carat lab-grown stone compared to a natural diamond increased from 29% per cent in January 2018 to 43% by the end of the year.

 Traditional players in the diamond business can no longer ignore all the buzz around lab-created diamonds.
 In fact, industry leader De Beers has a new service called Lightbox to sell man-made diamonds.

 With Lightbox, you can buy a 1-carat lab-created diamond in pink, blue or white for $800.
 Then you can have them set the stone in silver ($100) or 10-carat gold ($200), resulting in a beautiful man-made diamond ring for $1,000 or less.
 You can see a simple explanation of their very transparent pricing here.

 As for presentation, the diamond you order from Lightbox comes in a candy-colored cardboard box.
 Sure, it’s not exactly the famed Tiffany Blue Box, but your ring sure will be a lot cheaper.